 Admission to Pomona College

-Pomona College admits a first-year class representing a broad range of interests, viewpoints, talents and backgrounds.
-The College has been coeducational from the beginning, and its student body comprises an equal proportion of men and women.
+Pomona College admits a freshman class representing a broad range of interests, viewpoints, talents and backgrounds.
+The College has been coeducational from the beginning and its student body is comprised of an equal number of men and women.
 Pomona considers an ethnically, economically and geographically diverse student group to be an educational asset, and it actively encourages a mix of ideas, backgrounds and experiences in its student body.

-Financial need does not affect admissions decisions for U.S. citizens and permanent residents or for students graduating from a high school in the United States.
+Financial need does not affect admissions decisions for U.S. citizens and permanent residents.
 The College seeks to enroll a number of students from economically disadvantaged backgrounds.

 The Pomona College Board of Trustees adopted the following policy statement on admissions: